launchbynttdata/tf-azurerm-module_reference-key_vault/examples/private_vault/README.md

 # Complete example
- This module emulates a Hub and Spoke architecture model by creating multiple Vnets and subnets using same terraform module.
-Each Vnet is created in its own Resource Group.
-The Vnet attributes are configurable through the input parameters
+ This module provisions a private Key Vault instance by creating a Private Endpoint in the provided subnet.
+It also enables RBAC authorization for the Key Vault.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements